-Each of the alternatives described in this chapter, with the exception of the No Action Alternative, would achieve the generation of electricity from wind turbines installed by Terra-Gen on the Reservation.
+Each of the alternatives described in this chapter, with the exception of the No Action Alternative, would achieve the generation of electricity from wind turbines installed by the Developer on the Reservation.
 Wind has been identified as the most available, valuable, and attainable renewable resource on the Reservation.
 The alternatives identify different electricity generation capacities and include consideration of different numbers of wind turbines.
 The alternatives propose a varying number of wind turbines to be constructed and installed, resulting in modifications to the turbine layout, as depicted on Figure 2-1A, Alternative 1 Project Layout, and Figure 2-1B, Alternative 2 Project Layout, and specific turbine designs as depicted on Figure 2-2, Typical Wind Turbine Specifications (all figures provided in Appendix E of this EIS), and described in Section 2.2, Features Common to Each Design Alternative.
 These are based on topography and preliminary design information, and locations may change slightly based on engineering feasibility, micro-siting, and consideration of environmental effects during the analysis process.

-The Campo Wind Facilities, which include the construction and operation of 60 wind turbines and associated infrastructure, would be located within a corridor of approximately 2,200 acres of land (Campo Corridor) within the approximately 16,000 acres under the jurisdiction of the Reservation (Reservation Boundary or Campo Boundary).
-The Boulder Brush Facilities, which would consist of the portion of the gen-tie line and related facilities to connect energy generated by the Project to the existing San Diego Gas & Electric Company (SDG&E) Sunrise Powerlink, would be located within a corridor of approximately 500 acres of land (Boulder Brush Corridor) consisting of private leased parcels adjacent to the northeast portion of the Reservation.
+The Campo Wind Facilities, which include the construction and operation of 60 wind turbines and associated infrastructure, would be located within a corridor of approximately 2,200 acres of land (Campo Corridor) within the approximately 16,000 acres under the jurisdiction of the Reservation (Reservation Boundary).
+The Boulder Brush Facilities, which would consist of the portion of the gen-tie line and related facilities to connect energy generated by the Project to the existing San Diego Gas & Electric Company (SDG&E) Sunrise Powerlink, would be located within a corridor of approximately 320 acres of land (Boulder Brush Corridor) consisting of private leased parcels adjacent to the northeast portion of the Reservation.
 These private parcels are under the land use and permitting jurisdiction of the County.
-Collectively, the Campo Corridor and the Boulder Brush Corridor comprise the approximately 2,700-acre Project Site which is the subject of this analysis.
-Disturbances within the Project Site to accommodate micro-siting constraints, such as geologic conditions or sensitive resources would be accounted for in the analysis for impacts..
-In addition, the physical disturbance required to install the number of turbines necessary to generate the identified capacity of approximately 252 megawatts (MW) (60 approximately 4.2 MW turbines) or approximately 202 MW (48 approximately 4.2 MW turbines) would be less.
+Collectively, the Campo Corridor and the Boulder Brush Corridor compose the approximately 2,520-acre Project Site, which is the subject of this analysis.
+Disturbances within the Project Site would be less than 2,520 acres.
+Adjustments to the locations of Project components within the Project Site to accommodate micro-siting constraints, such as geologic conditions or sensitive resources would be accounted for in the analysis for impacts.
+In addition, the physical disturbance required to install the number of turbines necessary to generate the identified capacity of approximately 252 megawatts (MW) (60 approximately 4.2 MW turbines) or approximately 202 MW (48 approximately 4.2 MW turbines) would be less than the 76 turbine locations evaluated.